Homelearning 12th-19th March

-Practise the words beginning with auto-.
+Practise the words with sc.

 Homelearning 4th - 11th December